On this page

 Note

-The two parameters below the Constraint parameter show the order in which to select the controls.
+The two parameters below the Constraint parameter show the order to select the controls.
 For offset constraints, select the driven control, then the driver.
-If you select more than two controls before pressing H, the last selected control is the driver, and all the other controls are driven controls.
+If you select more than two controls before creating the constraint, the last selected control is the driver, and all the other controls are driven controls.

 4. Hold ⇧ Shift and select Electra’s cog control.

-5. Hover over the viewport and press H. A constraint is added and the driven control turns gray.
+5. Press H over the viewport or click on the top toolbar.
+A constraint is added and the driven control turns gray.
 A dotted line appears with an arrow pointing from the driver to the driven control, and you will not be able to move the guitar control because it is now constrained to Electra’s cog.

 Guitar constrained to Electra’s cog